sim248/SpheroidUnityExporter/README.md

 ## Download the source code

 We have already prepared for you the source code you'll need to create a demo app.
-Download a zip archive from [our repo](https://github.com/SpheroidUniverse/SpheroidUnityExporter).
+Download a zip archive from the forked Repo [our repo](https://github.com/sim248/SpheroidUnityExporter).

 Then extract contents of the zip archive.
 You're now all set to upload the source code to your app!